open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 - Create an empty canvas, `c`, using the common OpenSesame function `canvas()`.
 - Generate a list of random `x, y` coordinates, called `xy_list`, using another common function, `xy_random()`.
 This list determines where the stimuli are shown.
 - Check if the experimental variable `target_present` has the value 'present'; if so, `pop()` one `x, y` tuple from `xy_list`, and draw the target at this location.
 This assumes that there is a function `draw_target()`, even though we haven't defined it yet.
+- If `target_present` is neither 'present' nor 'absent', we raise an `Exception`; this is defensive programming, and protects us from typos (e.g. if we had accidentally entered 'presenr' instead of 'present').
 - Loop through all remaining `x, y` tuples and draw a distractor at each position.
 This assumes that there is a function `draw_distractor()`, even though we haven't defined it yet.
 - Return `c`, which now has the search display drawn onto it.